txus/libreg/README.md

 Regular expressions library implemented as non-deterministic finite-state automata.

-Design inspired by "Understanding Computation", an amazing book by Tom Stuart.
+Design inspired by [Understanding Computation][book], an amazing book by Tom Stuart.

 ## Warning: NOT USABLE YET!
 Work in progress!